ludwig-ai/ludwig-docs/src/docs/user_guide.md

 training_statistics, preprocessed_data, output_directory = model.train(dataset=dataframe)
 ```

-`config` is a dictionary that has the same key-value structure of a model definition YAML file, as it's technically equivalent as parsing the YAML file into a Python dictionary.
+`config` is a dictionary that has the same key-value structure of a configuration YAML file, as it's technically equivalent as parsing the YAML file into a Python dictionary.
 Note that all null values should be provided as Python `None` instead of the YAML `null`, and the same applies for `True/False` instead of `true/false`.
 `train_statistics` is a dictionary of training statistics
 for each output feature containing loss and metrics values